Eurofins-Hackathon/Copilot-Bootcamp/FoundationsOfCopilot/README.md

 ---
 Use a tool like Entity Framework to generate data models from a database.

 1. Start typing a more complex class definition in a C# file.
-For instance. `public class Employee {`.
+For instance, type `public class Employee {`.
 1. GitHub Copilot might suggest a detailed class structure like:

 ```csharp